rbhatia1997/CityOfHopeIoTResearch/RESTful.md

 Finally, I have heard good words about the [ArduinoJSON]("https://github.com/bblanchon/ArduinoJson") library.
 I'm not sure about its functionality with the MKR1000, but it works for the ESP8266 and ESP32 IoT boards.

-## Designing a REST API with Node.js and MongoDB Atlas
+## Designing a REST API with Node.js and MongoDB

 So first, what is Node.js.
 It's a technology for developing web applications; it's open-source and executes JavaScript code outside of a browser.
 Node.js has a package ecosystem called npm - the largest open source ecosystem of libraries in the world.
 Npm is a command line client that handles packages, which are building blocks of code.